gao702/RTsampler/README.md

 Markov chain Monte Carlo (MCMC) under recently-developed element-wise graphical priors, such as the graphical horseshoe.
-This package allows posterior MCMC sampling using a reverse telescoping block decomposition for Gaussian Graphical Model under element-wise prior on the precision matrix, which has an order of magnitude time complexity reduction compare to the baseline sampler.
+This package allows posterior MCMC sampling using a reverse telescoping block decomposition for Gaussian Graphical Model under element-wise priors on the precision matrix, which achieves an order of magnitude time complexity reduction compared to the cyclical sampler in high dimensions.

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example script that simulates data from a multivariate normal model and fits the GHS model using RT and cyclical samplers:

 ``` r
 library("RTsampler")